mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 **🔥 Problem 1: Callback Not Called (Using Async/Await)**

 Why Use Async/Await:
--> Async/await syntax makes it easier to handle asynchronous operations and ensures that the code execution pauses until the promise is resolved or rejected.
+-> Async/await syntax makes it easier to handle asynchronous operations & ensures that the code execution 'pauses' until the promise is resolved or rejected.

 ```js